rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     written in 1666 [@Leibniz_1989_Dissertatio_de_Arte_Combinatoria, 73].
     TODO: Actually, I haven't found this yet.
     See also @Leibniz_1951_The_Art_of_Discovery, p.
 51.
+    Supposedly it is also in Russell's *A Critical Exposition of the Philosophy of Leibniz*.

 -   Reductive and non-reductive physicalism
     -   Morris [^Morris2019]